 REGISTRATION OF DOGS

-If your dog is already desexed, you can have your dog microchipped for approximately $40, and aged pensioners wishing to take advantage of this offer are advised that they are eligible to apply for a full refund of this fee.
+If your dog is already desexed, you can have your dog microchipped for a resonable fee.

 This is an initiative of the Murweh Shire Council to help dog owners comply with the new state government legislation aimed at reducing the number of unwanted dogs in Queensland.
 Enquiries can be directed to Council on 07 4656 8355.